catmaid/CATMAID/API_CHANGELOG.md

 ### Modifications

 - `POST|GET /{project_id}/node/list`:
   Offers a new optional parameter "min_skeleton_length", which can be used to constrain the returned neurons to only those of at least this cable length.

+- `POST|GET /{project_id}/pointclouds/`:
+  Offers a new optional parameter "order_by", which accepts the strings 'id' and 'name' to define in what order the list of pointclouds should be retuned (default: id).

 ### Deprecations